Why Does My Child Only Listen When I’m Angry?

 “Why do my children only listen when I’m angry?”

-If we parents are acting like the sleeping giants, allowing daily sinful behaviors to go unnoticed, or untrained, only responding when we've finally had it… then we have literally trained our children to obey ONLY when they are in fear.
-The core of the problem is, parents believing that responding when they have been pushed to their limit, is acceptable parenting, but in reality, this is the unbiblical tactic used in most homes, and does not reflect God’s own image of parenting.
+If we parents are acting like the sleeping giants, allowing daily sinful behaviors to go unnoticed, or untrained, only responding when we've finally had it… Then we have literally trained our children to obey ONLY when they are in fear.
+The core of the problem is that parents believe that responding when they have been pushed to their limit is acceptable parenting.
+In reality, this is the unbiblical tactic used in most homes and does not reflect God’s own image of parenting.

 Our kids become so accustomed to being able to freely push and poke and cross their boundaries with empty threats and no consequence for their actions, that it’s become their game to see how far they can push you.
-Of course under these circumstances, parents are finally roused and play right into the daily game.
-After all, due to the disrespectful behaviors, they deserve it, right?!
-Motivated by anger and frustrations, you’re intent on setting your kids straight, and making them pay for what they just put you through.
+Of course, under these circumstances, parents are finally roused and play right into the daily game.
+After all, given their disrespectful behavior, they deserve it, right?!
+Motivated by anger and frustrations, you’re intent on setting your kids straight and making them pay for what they just put you through.
 But this is simply a game of the flesh.

 To see if we are getting caught in this unbiblical game… Let’s evaluate:

-As Christians God tells us to not swear falsely, but to perform to the Lord what you have sworn, and let your “yes” be your yes and your “no” be your no (Matt.
+As Christians, God tells us not to swear falsely, but to perform to the Lord what you have sworn, and let your “yes” be your yes and your “no” be your no (Matt.
 5.33, 37).
 This means that when we give an instruction to our children, we need to be committed to our God-ordained job of parenting and say what we mean, and mean what we say.
-If our children don’t follow through, we are to consistently train their heart through consequence.
+If our children don’t follow through, we are to consistently train their hearts through consequence.

 God doesn’t.
-He cannot look upon sin (Hab.1:13), and so in order to help our children understand how seriously God takes sin, we must not have “acceptable” levels of disobedience, dishonesty or violence.
+He cannot look upon sin (Hab.
+1:13), so, in order to help our children understand how seriously God takes sin, we must not accept “acceptable” levels of disobedience, dishonesty, or violence.
 We must respond to sin, not because we’re fed up, but because it is an offense to God.
 As our children learn the seriousness of sin and grow to overcome it, their lives will go well.
 (Eph 6:1-3)

-3. Do you threaten and repeat your instruction multiple times, leading you to become frustrated and angry?
+3. Do you threaten and repeat your instructions multiple times, leading you to become frustrated and angry?

 Biblical parenting is about the future of your children, not about punishing them for their past actions.
-We must remember, like us they are born sinners, and are under our care and authority for the purpose of discipling them in moral knowledge and responsibility, to produce future citizens who will be a benefit to their families and to others in this broken world.
-When they sin, it gives the parents a little peek into the heart of the child, and an opportunity to help the child overcome that sin.
-With moral maturity steadily trained, they may go on to live life on God’s terms, and if God wills, they may bow their knee to Christ, ultimately becoming citizens of Heaven who love God with all their heart, soul and mind and love their neighbor as themself (Matt.
+We must remember, like us, they are born sinners and are under our care and authority for the purpose of discipling them in moral knowledge and responsibility, to produce future citizens who will be a benefit to their families and to others in this broken world.
+When they sin, it gives parents a little peek into the child's heart and an opportunity to help the child overcome that sin.
+With moral maturity (the ability to make biblical choices) steadily trained, they may go on to live life on God’s terms, and if God wills, they may bow their knee to Christ, ultimately becoming citizens of Heaven who love God with all their heart, soul, and mind and love their neighbor as themself (Matt.
 22:37-40)

 When we trust God with his ordained system of action equals consequence, we find our right motivation as God’s agents in our children’s lives.
-We no longer act as the “waking giants” but become faithfully consistent in applying consequences for every act of rebellion, dishonesty, or violence.
+We no longer act as the “waking giants” but become faithfully consistent in applying consequences for every act of rebellion, dishonesty, or violence (including hateful words and physical aggression).
 We apply consequences based on the sin (not on our boiling point), and in faith towards God.
-This results in a child’s transition to godly character as they reflect respect, self-discipline, integrity and compassion.
+This results in a child’s transition to godly character as they reflect respect, self-discipline, integrity, and compassion.
 Our children grow in wisdom and discernment… rather than fear.
-They gain understanding in how God’s world works, and become equipped to properly conquer their life of trials and challenges ahead in a way that brings confident living and glory to God.
-They become successful in living, as they grow in the peace that is a result of trusting God’s ways.
+They gain an understanding of how God’s world works and become equipped to properly conquer the trials and challenges ahead in a way that brings confident living and glory to God.
+They become successful in living as they grow in the peace that results from trusting God’s ways.

-If we desire this lifestyle for our children’s future, we must turn off the noise coming from parenting experts who are so influenced by worldly and psychologically driven “solutions” and excuses.
-We can recognize they have a lot to say, but as they conflict with God, there are no lasting results, leading the next generation further away from the wisdom of God.
-As Christians we must ask ourselves, why would we need anything more than God’s ways?
-His love for us to the degree of death for our salvation should be sufficient in gaining our trust and recognition that He knows exactly how to get the best results for the lives of all His children.
-Do you trust Him?
+If we desire this lifestyle for our children’s future, we must turn off the noise from parenting experts who are so influenced by worldly, psychologically driven “solutions” and excuses.
+We can recognize they have a lot to say, but when they conflict with God's word, there will be no lasting results, leading the next generation to live further away from the wisdom of God.
+As Christians, we must ask ourselves, why would we need anything more than God’s ways?
+His love for us, to the point of death for our salvation, should be sufficient to gain our trust and our recognition that He knows exactly how to get the best results for the lives of all His children.
+Do we trust Him enough to obey Him?

 1 Timothy 3:16-17 says: